PlasmaPy/PlasmaPy/docs/contributing/workflow.rst

 #.
 Add a descriptive title, such as
    ``Add a function to calculate particle gyroradii``.

 #.
-Write a description for the pull request.
-Describe the changes, and
+Write a description for the pull request (PR).
+Describe the
-   why they are being made.
+   changes, and why they are being made.
 Include information that you think would be helpful for reviewers, future users, and future contributors..

    .. tip::